 The Union shall have no right or interest whatsoever in any money authorized to be withheld until such money is actually withheld.

 The Authority or any of its officers and employees shall not be liable for any reasonable delays in carrying out such deductions and upon forwarding a check in payment of such deductions by mail to the Union.
 The Authority's liability for any error or delay in making and forwarding the deductions shall be limited to the amount of the deductions to which the Union is actually entitled.
 The Authority and its officers and employees shall be released from all liability to the employee and to the Union under the authorization form for the deductions.

 The Authority's obligation to make and forward deductions pursuant to this Article shall be suspended during any strike or concerted work stoppage by the bargaining unit employees.

 Subject to the terms and conditions set forth herein, the Authority shall permit the Union to have one (1) employee leave his job without pay to attend out-of-plant Union meetings or conventions for a total time of 32 hours per contract year.
 The employee may leave his job to attend out-of-plant union meetings or conventions pursuant to this provision if written notice of the meeting or convention is provided to the Authority by the Union five (5) days prior to the meeting or convention.
 The notice must provide the date and times the employee will be out of work.
 All such requests are subject to the approval of the Authority.

-Upon notification, to his supervisor and subject to the discretion and authorization of the Supervisor, a Shop Steward may leave his work at a reasonable time during working hours without loss of pay, with the understanding that such time will be reasonable and devoted solely to the proper handling of legitimate Union business.
+Upon notification, to his/her supervisor and subject to the discretion and authorization of the Supervisor, a Shop Steward may leave his/her work at a reasonable time during working hours without loss of pay, with the understanding that such time will be reasonable and devoted solely to the proper handling of legitimate Union business.